jbinkley60/MezzmoTVTrailer/README.md

-# Mezzmo TV Show Trailer Channel
+# Mezzmo TV Show Trailers Channel
 Add a channel to your Mezzmo server to view movie trailers from <a href="https://www.themoviedb.org/">TMDB</a>.